 Here, we present an experimentally feasible approach to realizing the complete transparency with three linearly coupled resonators [see Fig. 1(a)].
 The structure consists of one active resonator with optical gain and two other dissipative ones.
-A special cavity dark mode with totally vanishing intracavity field in the dissipative resonator directly coupled to the input emerges under certain conditions, and it realizes the 100\% transmission at the center of a transparency window.
-Unlike various schemes relying on field amplification mechanisms \cite{amplified,cc-10,q-1,cc-12}, the complete intracavity field cancellation is realizable with an arbitrary optical gain in the neighboring resonator, no matter how large the field loss in the dark cavity can be.
+A special cavity dark mode with totally vanishing intracavity field in the dissipative resonator directly coupled to the input emerges under certain conditions, and it realizes the 100\% transmission at the center of transparency window.
+Unlike various schemes \cite{amplified,cc-10,cc-12} where optical gain is used to compensate for optical loss, the complete intracavity field cancellation is realizable with an arbitrary net gain in the neighboring resonator, no matter how large the field loss in the dark cavity can be.
 Contrary to intuition, it is not necessary to have an correspondingly enhanced gain to balance any amount of increased field damping for the dark cavity, as long as the inter-cavity coupling between two other resonators can be adjusted over a suitable range.
-Different from atomic EIT and many other induced-transparency scenarios such as CRIT and OMIT, this phenomenon is based on a previously unknown destructive interference that is irrespective of the pump field intensity and the coupling strengths of the others to the dark resonator.
+Different from atomic EIT and many other induced-transparency scenarios such as CRIT and OMIT, this phenomenon is based on a previously unknown interference mechanism that is irrespective of the transmitted field intensity and the coupling strengths of the others to the dark resonator.